Lumavate-Team/documentation/docs/1-development.rst

           The required fields are:
             - Port: which is the port number for the  programing language used in the image
 	    - Version number: which is the version's major, minor, and patch
-	    - Label: which lables the verison as in-development (dev), ready-for-production (prod), or deprecated (old)
+	    - Label: which labels the version as in-development (dev), ready-for-production (prod), or deprecated (old)

 	  .. note::
              The port number will either be the port number set in the tool’s code or the tool’s programming language’s standard port number.
 The port number must match the tool code’s port number.
 The tool will error while starting up if they do not match.